apoikos/pkg-xmobar/readme.md

 - Variables that can be used with the `-t`/`--template` argument:
 	    `temp`
 - Default template: `<temp>C`
-- This plugin works only on sytems with devices having thermal zone.
+- This plugin works only on systems with devices having thermal zone.
   Check directories in `/sys/class/thermal` for possible values of the zone number (e.g., 0 corresponds to `thermal_zone0` in that directory).